AboutContactTermsPrivacy PolicyRefund Policy

 Banpo works best at night when visitors treat it as a short sequence of changing river scenes rather than one single viewing point.

-Banpo Bridge photos are often clearer from a slightly removed angle where the bridge, water, and walkway can be read together.
+Banpo Bridge photos are clearer from a slightly removed angle where the bridge, water, and walkway can be read together.

 The Some Sevit side is stronger for structured night views, while the walkway side is stronger for atmosphere and direct river-night pacing.